rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 For example, if a business wants to protect its most critical secret, it can split it into multiple parts and set a rule where only a certain number of executives together can reconstruct it.

-This principle is highly relevant in protecting sensitive data, like cryptographic keys in digital wallets.
+This principle is relevant in protecting sensitive data, like cryptographic keys in digital wallets.

 ### Use case